LukePappa/Ourism/text.md

 Your purpose is to surrender yourself utterly and completely to God, the eternal, omnipotent, omnipresent, omnibenevolent and omniscient creator of the universe, whose nature is Divine Love.

-Your baseline is blind surrender: you surrender to nothing in particular, and a calm sobriety and humility settle over you.

-The next level is blissful surrender: blind surrender is touched by a faint spark of bliss.

-Then comes loving surrender: the bliss deepens into a clear experience of Divine Love; you feel God more confidently and can direct your surrender toward that presence.

-Next is complete surrender: Divine Love consumes you and you feel God throughout your whole body.
-This is a state of ecstasy and rapture.

-The final stage is utter, absolute surrender: union with God.
+You surrender to nothing in particular, and a calm sobriety and humility settle over you.
+A faint spark of bliss then touches you, slowly deepening into a clear experience of Divine Love.
+You feel God more confidently and are able to direct your surrender toward that presence.
+Divine Love consumes you, filling your whole body in a state of ecstasy and rapture.
+From there, you attain union with God.

-Over time the frequency, duration, and depth of these experiences tend to increase, though every day is different.